 LOOKING TO MAXIMIZE THE VALUE OF YOUR GAS, OIL, OR SHALE?

-THE OIL AND GAS ATTORNEYS AT GODDARD LAW PLLC USE OUR RESOURCES TO MAKE THE MOST OF YOURS.
+THE OIL AND GAS ATTORNEYS AT GODDARD LAW USE OUR RESOURCES TO MAKE THE MOST OF YOURS.

 The Appalachian region has always been blessed with an abundance of natural resources.
 Most recently, the Marcellus and Utica shale plays are bringing new opportunities to West Virginia, Pennsylvania, and Ohio.
 Drilling activity is proceeding at a very fast pace throughout much of the region, especially in the liquids-rich areas of northwestern West Virginia (Tyler County, Wetzel County, and Ritchie County) and eastern Ohio (Belmont County, Carroll County, Columbiana County, and Monroe County).